cianleypoldt/zenoa-engine/README.md

 # Zenoa Engine (C++)

-Zenoa is a real-time 2D rigid-body physics engine implemented in modern C++17.
-It was developed as an educational project at age 17 and prioritizes clarity, deterministic behavior, and stability under physical constraints.
+Zenoa is a real-time 2D rigid-body physics engine built in modern C++17.
+It was developed as an educational project at age 17, with a focus on clarity, determinism, and stable simulation under simple physical assumptions.

 The engine supports convex polygon and circle bodies, impulse-based collision resolution, and visual debugging through SFML.
 While compact in scope, it demonstrates working solutions to core physics simulation problems like friction, stacking, and energy conservation.